Jordan Norwood: Personal life

 Norwood is of quarter-Filipino descent through his mother, who is half-Black and half-Filipino, and of African American descent through his father.
 He was born the second-oldest of five children to Tiffiney and Brian Norwood, the assistant coach for safeties at Texas Christian University (TCU).
 He has four siblings: an older brother, Gabriel; two younger brothers, Levi and Zaccariah; and a younger sister, Brianna.
 Gabe Norwood is a professional basketball player who played college basketball for the George Mason Patriots and was part of the team that advanced to the 2006 NCAA Final Four.
-He currently plays for the Rain or Shine Elasto Painters of the Philippine Basketball Association (PBA) and has represented the Philippines in international competitions as a member of Gilas Pilipinas.
+He played his whole professional career for the Rain or Shine Elasto Painters of the Philippine Basketball Association (PBA) and has represented the Philippines in international competitions as a member of Gilas Pilipinas.
 Levi Norwood was a multi-sport student-athlete at Baylor University, playing on the college football team throughout his college career (2010–2014) and playing one season (2010–11) on the college basketball team.

 Norwood earned a Bachelor of Arts in Advertising/Public Relations from Penn State in 2008.

 Norwood was married on June 20, 2015.
 He and his wife had their first child, a girl, on November 4, 2015.